cdev-framework/cdev-website/content/docs/gettingstarted/python.md

 ## Installing Python
 There are many ways of installing Python depending on what Operating System you are using, but the [real python website has a fairly comprehensive guide](https://realpython.com/installing-python/) for installing Python.

+{{<tool_tip key="error" summary="No native windows support">}}
+Cdev does not currently support Windows (Powershell or CMD).
+To use Cdev, Windows users can [install Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) to gain access to a Linux development environment.
+Cdev will work with any major linux distribution, but we recommend using Ubuntu because it is the default distribution for WSL.
+{{</tool_tip>}}

 {{<break 1>}}
 ## Check Python version